Particular/docs.particular.net/samples/sqltransport/multi-instance/sample.md

  1. Make sure SQL Server Express is installed and accessible as `.\SQLEXPRESS`.
  1. Create two databases called `receivercatalog` and `sendercatalog`.
  1. Make sure that Distributed Transaction Coordinator (DTC) is running.
 It can be started running `net start msdtc` command in system console.

 ## Running the project

- 1. Start the Sender project (right-click on the project, select the `Debug > Start new instance` option).
- 1. The text `Press <enter> to send a message` should be displayed in the Sender's console window.
- 1. Start the Receiver project (right-click on the project, select the `Debug > Start new instance` option).
+ 1. Start both projects.
  1. Hit `<enter>` in Sender's console window to send a new message.